 Andrew Goldman has been writing for over 20 years and investing for the past 10 years.
 He currently writes about personal finance and investing for Wealthsimple.
 Andrew's past work has been published in The New York Times Magazine, Bloomberg Businessweek, New York Magazine and Wired.
 Television appearances include NBC's Today show as well as Fox News.
 Andrew holds a Bachelor of Arts (English) from the University of Texas.
 He and his wife Robin live in Westport, Connecticut with their two boys and a Bedlington terrier.
 In his spare time, he hosts “The Originals" podcast.

 Life is chock full of surprises.
 Sometimes, a van will pull up to your house and hand you a big cardboard check for a million dollars.
 But the far more likely surprises are not nearly as welcome—a natural disaster could damage or destroy your house, you or your partner might get too sick to work, or you might find yourself laid off or fired.
 (If that’s the case, hopefully, like one forward thinking Kiwi, you brought along your emotional support clown.)
 It doesn’t even have to be so dire; a blown transmission could cost you well over $1,000.
 A bill like that and you might be SOL, which, if you choose to interpret in polite language, means you’re Supremely Out of Luck financially.
 It’s possible you’ve heard that 40% of US residents wouldn’t be able to come up with $400 if faced with an unexpected expense.
 Thought that figure has proven kind of controversial there’s no doubt that a sudden loss of income can totally screw up your finances—make you vulnerable to amassing huge credit card debts in order to cover expenses, which you may never be able to pay off.
 Even if you’re subsisting on $.30 packages of ramen, you still gotta have a kitchen in which you can prepare it.
-This is where the Emergency Fund steps up and saves the day.Our savings account doesn’t have an “introductory rate” — because introductory rates disappear.
-Wealthsimple Save constantly optimizes to get you the highest rate.
-Sign up now and earn 2% annually on your money.
+This is where the Emergency Fund steps up and saves the day.Our cash account doesn’t have an “introductory rate” — because introductory rates disappear.
+Get started with Wealthsimple Cash to spend, save and earn 2.4% interest annually.

 What’s An Emergency Fund?